 - What really sealed the deal, however, was when he spoke to Stanley Kubrick on the set and said "YOU STAND UP WHEN I TALK TO YOU!!!" and Kubrick found himself doing so automatically.

-- Was an established drill instructor at age 21.
+- Badass: Ermey was an established U.S. Marine drill instructor at age 21.

 - Badass Biker: Shows off his shooting skills on the back of his bike on Lock 'N Load.

 - Cast the Expert: How he got his most famous role.

 - Defictionalization: Being cast as a Gunnery Sergeant (E-7) in his iconic role despite having retired as a Staff Sergeant (E-6) always caused a bit of awkwardness when people would inevitably refer to him as the former.
 15 years later the Marine Corps graciously offered to remedy the situation with an unprecedented post-retirement promotion to Gunnery Sergeant due to his continued service promoting the Corps and its values.